-Items for analysis Forensic Accounting Auditing Why, When and Where the services take place Profit chynolinicht.
-Scope of the job Present analytical accounting and financial information to support legal and administrative decisions Opine on the accounting statem of business entities considering criteria used in its preparation Details of tasks performed Detailed planning of tasks aimed at documenting deterministic and calculative analysis.
+Items for analysis Forensic Accounting Auditing Continuous to certify the state of the art of a business and comply with an efficient market theory Opine on the accounting statements of business entities considering all criteria used in its preparation Why, When and Where the services take place Serve as a backing to prove a fraud in the business in an apparent risk prone environment.
+Scope of the job Present analytical accounting and financial information to support legal and administrative decisions Details of tasks performed Detailed planning of tasks aimed at documenting deterministic and calculative analysis.
 Sampled and/or probabilistic procedures to serve as a base of concluding the financial statement.
 Periodicity When necessary and particularly according to the periods stipulated by the Judge or client.
 Covering the fiscal year to substantiate the activities of the accounting period.
 Reporting Investigative or expert reports Financial statements, management letters or auditors' report.